 Why is this important?

 According to the Global Sepsis Alliance, sepsis accounts for at least 11 million deaths worldwide every year.
 However, sepsis is only likely to be diagnosed and treated in 7 – 50% of those contracting it.
-The variation depends upon which country they live in, the level of education and the ease in which they can access appropriate antibiotics.
+In other words, the variation depends upon which country they live in and also the level of education and the ease with which they can access appropriate antibiotics.

 Sepsis is preventable

-Similarly, it is little known that often sepsis can be prevented by simple hand hygiene.
-Not enough people are aware that early recognition and treatment reduces sepsis mortality by 50%.
+Similarly, people do not know that often sepsis can be prevented by simple hand hygiene.
+In addition, not enough people are aware that early recognition and treatment reduces sepsis mortality by 50%.
 Consequently improving knowledge and awareness about sepsis, both in the general population and in health workers, will save lives and reduce the horrendous suffering and long term repercussions of this terrible disease.

 Why you should help support World Sepsis Day?

-World Sepsis Day is a great opportunity to remind the public, healthcare authorities, healthcare providers, and healthcare workers, policy makers, and the governments of the urgent need to increase and improve education on the subject of sepsis and First Aid for Life are delighted to support it.
+World Sepsis Day is a great opportunity to remind the public, healthcare authorities, healthcare providers, and healthcare workers, policy makers, and governments of the urgent need to increase and improve education on the subject of sepsis.
+First Aid for Life are delighted to support it.

 It also aims to show solidarity with the millions of people who lost their loved ones.
-And show support for sepsis survivors who suffer from the long-term consequences of sepsis which can be serious and severe such as: limb amputation, organ dysfunction, decreased cognitive function, disabling muscle or joint pain and PTSD.
+In addition it shows support for sepsis survivors who suffer from the long-term consequences of sepsis which can be serious and severe.
+These include limb amputation, organ dysfunction, decreased cognitive function, disabling muscle or joint pain and PTSD.